Arkansas Divorce Laws

 • Domestic abuse by any partner

-• The partner who would more possibly permit continued and frequent contact with the other partner who has not taken custody
+• The partner who would more possibly permit continued and frequent contact with the other partner who has not undertaken custody.

-• The child preferences, in case the child has an ability to reason and is of enough age
+• The child preferences, in case the child is able to reason and is of enough age.
+The minimum age to make preference is 12.

 Sometimes the Court may reach a decision that the optimum interest of the child is in awarding custody to a grandparent.
-In this case also, the sex of the grandparent has no importance.
+In this case also, the sex of the grandparent is not considered.
+This type of decision is taken if none of the partners is eligible to handle the child in a proper manner.

 Change in wife’s name

-The Court restores the wife’s name to that which she had prior to the marriage, when the Court finds that both the parties may be permitted to have a divorce.
+The Court restores the wife's name to the one she had prior to the marriage after the Court finds that both the parties are permitted to have a divorce.

 Alimony